 If you've noticed that any of your skimmer parts (skimmer basket, skimmer plate, deck lid, weir door) have broken or cracked over Winter, you can view our range of Skimmer Spare Parts here.

-> Chlorine: It should be between 1.5 and 3 ppm.
+- Chlorine: It should be between 1.5 and 3 ppm.
 You should regularly add 60 grams of chlorine per 50,000 litres.
 To add chlorine, you can throw cyanuric-based tablets into your skimmer basket, but be careful!
 If your pool has a metal filter system, the low acid content in the tablets means they’ll eat the metal.
-A plastic chlorinator attached to the filter system corrects this problem.
+A floating chlorine dispenser corrects this problem.

 We understand if you’re feeling slightly overwhelmed with the chemistry involved in keeping a healthy pool.
 And you wouldn’t be the only one!
 That’s why we recommend getting your pool water balance checked professionally if you have any doubts.
 We offer free water testing in store on the Central Coast of NSW, or if you're not local, we're happy to offer our professional advice over the phone if you've got any specific questions!
 If you’re unsure, don’t hesitate to give us a call on 1300 511 901 or leave us a message by clicking here.